grpc/proposal/A32-xds-circuit-breaking.md

 ## Detailed design

+With the introduction of [gRFC A28: xDS Traffic Splitting and Routing](https://github.com/grpc/proposal/blob/master/A28-xds-traffic-splitting-and-routing.md), it became possible for there to be more than one CDS LB policy instance for a given cluster (e.g., if one route pointed to a given cluster and a different route split traffic between that cluster and other clusters).
+However, after implementing the changes described in [gRPC A31: xDS RouteActions Support](https://github.com/grpc/proposal/pull/192), there will be only one CDS LB policy instance for a given cluster at any time in the LB policy tree.
+Since each CDS LB policy creates exactly one child EDS LB policy for endpoint discovery, both of them are part of the load balancing logic for requests sent to the specific cluster.
+Circuit breakers can be implemented in either policies.
+In order to easily record and report requests dropped by circuit breakers, we will implement circuit breaking in EDS LB policy.

-Each CDS LB policy maintains a configured limit for the maximum number of outstanding requests to hosts in the cluster that this policy is load balancing for.
-This limit will be updated when receiving an update from the XdsClient cluster watch interface, and the updated value will be dynamically picked up by request limiting logic.
+Each CDS LB policy will receive a configured limit for the maximum number of outstanding requests to hosts in the cluster that this policy is load balancing for from the XdsClient cluster watch interface.
+This limit will be included in the LB config passed to its child EDS LB policy.
+The EDS LB policy will use this limit as the upper bound for the maximum number of in-flight requests it allows to send.
 By default, this value is set to 1024.

-The CDS policy's picker will enforce the configured limit.
-Each CDS LB policy will maintain a counter of the number of requests currently in flight to the associated cluster.
+The EDS policy's picker will enforce the configured limit.
+Each EDS LB policy will maintain a counter for the number of requests currently in flight to the associated cluster.
 The counter will be incremented when a request is started on a subchannel and decremented when the request is complete.
 When the picker is going to start a call, it will check whether the current